outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - example: for 'compare' and 'standardize' intents, examples of basic interactions are:
           - sequence: standardize, then compare
           - sequence of subset/total: standardize systems components to compare systems
-      - the cause of the requirement in sequence for an intent like 'compare to find differences' is that the standardization (when applied first) reduces irrelevant differences, so the relevant differences are clearer & easier to identify
+      - the cause of the function sequence requirement for an intent like 'compare to find differences' is that the standardization (when applied first) reduces irrelevant differences, so the relevant differences are clearer & easier to identify
       - the concept of a common base/standard that both objects have is associated with the definition of 'compare', as a way to anchor calculations, to reduce differences in calculations (calculations of difference will be more accurate & easier when the calculation can start from the same position & take the same steps in both objects)
       - the above intents are relevant to functions like compare to improve accuracy of metrics:
         - 'reducing differences in calculations of a function (like compare)'
         - 'reducing irrelevant differences' or 'isolating relevant differences'
       - apply opposite structure
-        - if standardization was not applied, an equivalence check could not be reliably executed
+        - if standardization was not applied, an equivalence check could not be reliably executed without using abstractions like input-output patterns or other metadata than mapping the inputs/outputs themselves
       - apply related functions
         - 'equate' is a similar function to 'compare'
-          - standardization is a useful function to equalize objects as well
+          - standardization is a useful function for both equalizing & comparing objects

+    - add to solution automation workflows
+      - apply structures based on their definitions in relation to the definition of a solution
+        - apply opposite structures as a solution filter structure
+        - apply error structures as a solution filter structure
+        - apply possibility structures as a solution limit structure
+        - apply similar structures as an alternative solution structure or solution base structure
+        - apply core structures as a solution subset or solution building structure

     - add to determining relevant components
       - components that are: